ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ExternalParts with `http` and `https` URLs, and decrypt downloaded content encrypted with the AES-128-GCM AEAD algorithm.

+### Specifics of Github Flavored Markdown in MIMI

+A MIMI content client supports GitHub Flavored Markdown as defined in [@!GFM], with one exception (no raw HTML support) and a fixed list of supported extensions, as further described in the bullet points below.
+This document specifies what can be sent inside a MIMI content message; it does not restrict or prescribe in any way how input from a user is interpreted by an Instant Messaging client that support MIMI, before any message resulting from that input is sent.
+.
+Note that rendering Markdown as plain text is an aceptable form of "support".

+- Raw HTML MUST NOT be included other than blank HTML comments `<!-- -->`.
+Text which looks like an HTML tag should replace the opening angle bracket with `&lt;`.
+Any raw HTML tags in a received message are rendered as plain text
+- The following GitHub Flavored Markdown extensions are supported.
+No other extensions are allowed:
+    - Tables
+    - Task list items
+    - Strikethrough

 ## Use of proprietary media types

 As most messaging systems are proprietary, standalone systems, it is useful to allow